data-prep-kit/data-prep-kit/transforms/language/docling2parquet/README.md

 - [Unit test](test/test_docling2parquet_python.py)
 - [Integration test](test/test_docling2parquet.py)

-# docling2parquet Ray Transform
+# Docling2Parquet Ray Transform

 This module implements the ray version of the [docling2parquet transform](dpk_docling2parquet/ray/).

 ## Configuration and command line Options

-Ingest PDF to Parquet configuration and command line options are the same as for the base python transform.
+Ingest Docling to Parquet configuration and command line options are the same as for the base python transform.

 ## Running